How To Feed A Loon

 • Remove the roast from the oven and cut into 1 to 2-inch pieces.
 Place each chunk of meat on a baking sheet and cover with a slice of cheese.
 Place back into the oven until cheese melts, about 2 to 5 minutes.

 • Remove from the oven and use a spatula to place the meat onto the bottom of a toasted roll/bun.
-Top with about 2 tbsp of onions and top with the remaining buns.
+Top with about 2 tablespoon of onions and top with the remaining buns.
 Serve at once with warmed gravy on the side for dipping.

 Notes